Cookie Settings

 Can I extend my East African safari with a trip to Congo (DRC)?

-“Most people don’t visit DRC in isolation.
-Instead, it makes a perfect extension to a classic safari in Kenya or Tanzania.
-A short flight gets you to Rwanda’s capital city, Kigali.
-From there it’s a short drive to the DRC border and on to Virunga NP.
-You will be tracking gorillas the next day.
-A gorilla trek in DRC also slots well into an extended holiday in Rwanda where you can enjoy a couple of nights in the country’s Big Five destination of Akagera National Park and chimp trekking in Nyungwe Forest National Park.
-Wildlife densities in Akagera NP are not comparable to the most famous reserves in East Africa, but this off-the-beaten-track destination is incredibly scenic and rewarding in its own right.”
+“Most people don’t visit DRC as a stand-alone trip.
+Instead it makes a perfect extension to a classic safari in Kenya or Tanzania.
+A short flight from either gets you to Rwanda’s capital city Kigali.
+From there you can fly or arrange to be driven to the Rwandan border town of Kamembe (also known as Rusizi/Cyangugu), which lies on the Lake Kivu shore near the Congolese port city of Bukavu.
+Some operators offer gorilla trekking in Kahuzi Biega as a day trip from Kamembe, while others will arrange overnight accommodations in Bukavu or closer to the park.
+A gorilla trek in DRC also slots well into an extended holiday in Rwanda, where you can go chimp trekking in Nyungwe National Park, which is very close to Kamembe and Bukavu.
+You can also enjoy a couple of nights in Akagera National Park, the country’s Big Five (lion, leopard, buffalo, elephant and rhino) destination.
+Wildlife densities in Akagera are not comparable to the most famous parks in East Africa, but this off-the-beaten-track destination is incredibly scenic and rewarding in its own right.”

 4